47z1Lu7h/47z1lu7h.github.io/_pages/home.md

 profile:
   align: right
   image: logos/47z1Right.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: true
   more_info: >
     <p>Life is not a period or a question mark,</p>
     <p>It's an exclamation point.</p>

-news: true # includes a list of news items
+related posts: true
-related_posts: true
+news: true
 ---

 # Welcome to the Awakening Nexus